Ganesh200010/Ros2_humble_Pick_Place_Object_Detection/README.md

 # ⚙️ Commands 2 Implement

-- Instructing the system to change the current directory to "robotic_ws," assuming that directory exists in the current location.
+- Instructing the system to change the current directory to <code>"robotic_ws,"</code> assuming that directory exists in the current location.

         cd robotic_ws/

-- The command "cd src" to change the current directory to a directory named "src" within the current working directory.
+- The command "cd src" to change the current directory to a directory named <code>"src"</code> within the current working directory.

         cd src

--  Building and installs it with symbolic links (Colcon)..
+-  Building and installs it with symbolic links <code>(Colcon)</code>.

         colcon build --packages-select articubot_one --symlink-instal

-- You can do changes in [robot_core.xacro](url) file as per your requirements.
+- You can do changes in <code>robot_core.xacro</code> file as per your requirements.

-- Code "ros2 launch articubot_one rsp.launch.py" is used to launch a ROS2 launch file named "rsp.launch.py" within the "articubot_one" package.
-The launch file is responsible for starting the necessary nodes and configurations for the "articubot_one" robot.
+- Code <code>"ros2 launch articubot_one rsp.launch.py"</code> is used to launch a ROS2 launch file named <code>"rsp.launch.py"</code> within the <code>"articubot_one"</code> package.
+The launch file is responsible for starting the necessary nodes and configurations for the <code>"articubot_one"</code> robot.

       ros2 launch articubot_one rsp.launch.py